jhnbyrn/951-KLR-PAGES/isv_routine.md

 ## 08CB Coasting, fuel cutoff:
 This is determined by 23h.3.
 If we're in this state, we set 20h.6 (flare needed) and clear 20h.0 (indicating that the flare will be the return to idle flare instead of the startup flare).

-Next we call 0A4A to initialize the correction values to r1:r0 = 0 and 7E:7D = 32767 (midpoint).
+Next we call 0A4A to initialize the correction values to __r1:r0__ = 0 and 7E:7D = 32767 (midpoint).

 Then we jump to 09C5 (open loop PWM).

 ## 08CB Idle and WOT:
 This section runs if both the idle and WOT signals are present.
 This means someone has connected a jumper in the diagnostic port in order to defeat the ISV control, for idle screw adjustment (see the factory documentation).

 Here we load a constant from 1160+3C, which has the value 17h (23 decimal).
 We divide that by 2 to get 11.
-The PWM correction r1:r0 is initialized to 2816(i.e.r1=11).
+The PWM correction __r1:r0__ is initialized to 2816(i.e.r1=11).
 Then and then we jump to 0A05/1B40, skipping all further ISV logic and going straight to the timer1 high/low time calculation.

 Generally the base PWM map value is multiplied by 128 before the timer1 calculation routine is called.
-Then *that* routine multiplies by 2 (via <<1).
+Then *that* routine multiplies by 2.
 This constitutes a multiplication by 256.
 This explains why the constant 3C is divided by 2 and then loaded into r1; this gives it the same scale that the open loop map values (map 60) have upon entering the final timer calculation routine (since loading it into the high byte means *256).

 Note: using ((22 * 138) + (66*256))/(256**2) we get ~30% duty cycle.

 ## 08A6 Default - PT or WOT:
 This is the default condition in 08A6 if we don't jump away for one of the other conditions.
-We set 20h.6 (indicating we will need to flare upon returning to idle) and clear 20h.0 (indicating that the flare will use the longer, coasting flare countdown instead of the short startup countdown).
+We set 20h.6 (indicating we will need to flare upon returning to idle) and clear 20h.0 (which controls the flare counter).

 Then we jump stvraight to 09C5 where the open loop pwm values are loaded, thus skipping the closed loop control entirely.